Proven methods for treating a boil in the ear. Furuncle in the ear: causes of boils, symptoms and treatment

 Due to the activity of bacteria that have entered the passage of the sebaceous gland or a microcrack, the walls of the hair follicle become inflamed.

-Diagnosis of the disease is not difficult, since its symptoms are quite specific.
+Diagnosis of the disease is not particularly difficult, since its symptoms are quite specific.
 The disease can be diagnosed in the following ways:

 • ear palpation;

-• pulling towards the auricle;
+• pulling to the side of the auricle;

 • examination by an otolaryngologist using special instruments.